Physics Quizzes

 Category: PRESSURE AND MOMENTS

-7. Which of the following is a characteristic of a first-class lever?
+7. Which of the following factors affects the mechanical advantage of a lever?

 8 / 30